the-bass/dataset_parties/README.md

 train_set, dev_set, test_set = dataset_parties.ng_style(dataset)
 ```

 to split the dataset into train, dev and test set.
-All new datasets are themselves instances of `torch.utils.data.Dataset`.
+All new datasets are instances of `torch.utils.data.Dataset`.

 ## Partitioning methods

 ### `ng_style(dataset)`

-Splits the given dataset into train, dev and test set, where dev and test sets each hold 20%, but not more than 10,000 samples.
+Splits the given dataset into train, dev and test set, where dev and test sets each hold 20%, but no more than 10,000 samples.

 ## Development